bamboofox/bamboofox.github.io/README.md

 `title` and `layout` are mandatory ( remember to add layout when you use jekyll admin )

 `author` and `tags` and `categories` are optional

+**After you edit and push on github, github will automatically build the site**